 Eligibility for University educational privileges for an employee applies at all University locations.

-The educational privileges apply to all resident instruction and continuing education credit courses except the professional curriculum such as those offered at the College of Medicine at The Milton S. Hershey Medical Center, the Smeal College of Business Administration Executive MBA Program, and the Dickinson School of Law.
+The educational privileges apply to all resident instruction and continuing education credit courses except the professional curriculum such as those offered at the College of Medicine at The Milton S. Hershey Medical Center, the Smeal College of Business Administration Executive MBA Program, Dickinson Law and Penn State Law.
 Educational privileges do not apply at summer camps or workshops operated by the University unless University credit is given and regular tuition is charged.

 Permission for a regular employee to schedule courses is a special arrangement and privilege, and should not be considered as a right.
 It is granted only when the supervisor believes that the scheduling of courses will not interfere with the efficient operation of the employee's regular University duties.